 1. The therapist has good interpersonal skills.
 When you speak with the therapist are they warm?
 Are they focused on what you are telling them?
 Are they empathetic?
 These qualities will help you and your child feel comfortable and heard in therapy.

 2. They create a "working alliance" with you.
 Do they understand your goals for therapy?
 Are they on the same page with the outcome you desire?
-Do you feel comfortable with their proposed route of achieving this?
+Do you feel comfortable with their proposed route for achieving this?
 Listen to your gut.
 If after a few sessions you do not feel this alliance, reach out to another professional to gain some perspective.

 3. The therapist can explain what is going on with your child in a way you understand.
 As a parent (or a client) you should fully understand the assessment and treatment process.
 What is the diagnosis?
 How will the therapist relieve the symptoms of concern?
 The therapist should welcome your questions and weekly feedback concerning progress.
 Feeling comfortable communicating with them is key.